OfficialCodexplosive/cucopy/README.md

 * exchange currencies from 260+ countries.

 ## Installation
-In future versions, CuCoPy can be installed directly via
+CuCoPy can be installed directly via

 	pip install cucopy

-For now, in order to install the CuCoPy package and preserve the connection to the GitHub repository, first clone the repository via
+Or using GitHub: in order to install the CuCoPy package and preserve the connection to the GitHub repository, first clone the repository via

 	git clone https://github.com/OfficialCodexplosive/cucopy.git

-Then install DeDePy via python as follows
+Then install CuCoPy via python as follows

 	cd cucopy
 	python setup.py install